RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_native.md

-Implement the Verification Logic
+# Implement the Verification Logic
-===

-In this chapter you will learn how to implement the actual verification logic of our native verifier plug-in.
+Implement the actual verification logic of the native verifier plug-in.

-Add the Verification Class
+## Add the Verification Class
---

-In this chapter, we implement the verification functionality.
-Start by adding a class called e.g. **XMLCheckerMain.cs**.
-This class needs to use the following namespaces:
+Implement the verification functionality by adding a class called, for example, **XMLCheckerMain.cs**.
+This class requires the following namespaces:

-* **Sdl.FileTypeSupport.Framework.NativeApi**: Provides access the functionality to be applied to native file types:
+- `Sdl.FileTypeSupport.Framework.NativeApi` — Provides access to functionality for native file types
-* **Sdl.Core.Settings**: Provides the functionality for initializing and using the plug-in settings.
+- `Sdl.Core.Settings` — Provides functionality for initializing and using plug-in settings
-* **System.Xml**: As the native file type is XML, this namespace is required for accessing the methods used for XML node processing.
+- `System.Xml` — Required for XML node processing since the native file type is XML

-Moreover, the class needs to use the following interfaces:
+Your class must implement these interfaces:

-* [INativeFileVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileVerifier.yml): Provides the methods required for implementing a native verification.
+- [INativeFileVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileVerifier.yml) — Provides methods for implementing native verification
-* [ISettingsAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ISettingsAware.yml): Provides the functionality for initializing the plug-in settings.
+- [ISettingsAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ISettingsAware.yml) — Provides functionality for initializing plug-in settings

-Provide Access to the Native File to Verify
+## Provide Access to the Native File to Verify
---

-Add the following member to the class, which provides access to important information on the native file such as the name of the file, which you will later load into an XML DOM object.
+Add the following member to the class, which provides access to important information about the native file such as the file name, which you will later load into an XML DOM object:

 # [C#](#tab/tabid-1)
 ```cs
 private INativeOutputFileProperties _outputFileProperties;
 ```
-***

-Provide Access to the Verification Settings
+## Provide Access to the Verification Settings
---

-Now add the following boolean property, which provides programmatic access to the setting of the plug-in settings page according to which the verification logic should be applied or not.
+Add the following boolean property, which provides programmatic access to the setting from the plug-in settings page that determines whether verification logic should be applied:

 # [C#](#tab/tabid-2)
 ```cs